gorilainvest/gorila-ui-components/guides/dev-environment.md

 ### Running documentation

-To update the documentation, run `npm run compodoc` and open [compodoc] in your browser
+To update the documentation, run `npm run compodoc` and open [compodoc](../documentation/index.html) in your browser

-[compodoc]: ../documentation/index.html